miklevin/MikeLev.in/_posts/2024-12-08-critical-insights.md

 sort_order: 1
 ---

-Yesterday, I let myself fall into the rabbit hole of last-mile details of a project, letting myself get bogged down by cascading exploding complexity and lost sight of the whole original idea: ***no complexity!!!*** I mean, none.
+Yesterday, Saturday, I let myself fall into the rabbit hole of last-mile details of a project, letting myself get bogged down by cascading exploding complexity and lost sight of the whole original idea: ***no complexity!!!*** I mean, none.
 Like none-at-all.
 Once you make the decision to make a single-tenant, localhost design that wipes away the concerns of scaling and security, things really open up for you that should feel like a surgeon so skilled he can juggle his scalpels during surgery.

 Yeah, that's the level of control we're going for here.
 That's what's possible taking the cgi-bin mentality of the PERL days of yore to modern tooling like FastHTML/HTMX...
 Starlett, Uvicorn, ASGI, yadda yadda.

-So this article today on this fine Sunday December 8, 2024, is me digging my way back up and adjusting my approach.
+So this article today on this fine Sunday December 8, 2024, is me digging my way back up and adjusting my approach with a hail mary attempt to wrap all this up today.
 Adjusting my approach and cornering various AI's into really getting it.

 - Anthropic Claude 3.5 Sonnet, my every-day coding assistant in Cursor AI
 - Google Gemini Advanced Pro, who I'm paying for because massive token window